 1. How much uptime is enough?

-Downtime isn’t cheap.
+Downtime in industrial automation isn’t cheap.
 You already know the direct costs of delayed product deliveries, idle time and overtime pay, and repair expenditures.
 Your business may also need to factor in damage to reputation, environmental damage, litigation, and more.
 Stratus has a downtime calculator to get you started.

 Once you know the hourly cost of an outage, determine your tolerance level.
 While 99% uptime may sound fantastic, that’s actually 88 hours of downtime in an average year—or potentially millions of dollars.
 Or would you prefer five minutes a year?
 That’s where fault-tolerant solutions pay dividends with 99.999% availability.